Wednesday, 30 September 2020

 Polydor – Bombs Away!

-The German company that evolved into Polydor records was founded in 1913, but it would be another 40 years before a UK branch was established.
-Early British releases were mostly painfully dull German or European easy listening/orchestral recordings by Bert Kaempfert, Caterina Valente and the wonderfully-named Crazy Otto, along with French, Spanish and Latin-American MOR artists.
+The German company which evolved into Polydor records was founded in 1913, but it would be another 40 years before a UK branch was established.
+Early British releases were mostly painfully dull German or European easy listening/orchestral recordings by Bert Kaempfert, Caterina Valente and the wonderfully named Crazy Otto, along with French, Spanish and Latin-American MOR artists.
 A flirtation with Merseybeat saw Polydor unexpectedly in possession of several pre-fame Hamburg tracks by the Beatles with Tony Sheridan.
 They were released as three or four singles in the UK between 1962-64 but these historic recordings sold poorly at the time.

 It wasn’t until November 1966 that Polydor made its first successful foray into rock with “Hey Joe”, the debut single by the Jimi Hendrix Experience.
 Jimi was quickly siphoned off to the affiliate Track label after just this one Polydor release but “Hey Joe” reached #6 in the UK singles charts, opening the floodgates for other rock/pop signings, including the Bee Gees who became Polydor’s biggest sellers of the late 60s.
 Many rock acts followed, either signed directly to Polydor, or via the myriad labels they distributed/licensed at the time, including Reaction, Track, Marmalade, Atlantic and Elektra.